 Additionally, all LSUS students who pursue a BS in Computer Science concentrations will have a thorough understanding of the processes that supports the delivery and management of information systems within a specific application environment.

-The Animation and Visual Effects Environment was developed in cooperation with the Animation and Visual Effects Program at LSUS.
+The Digital Interactive Design Environment was developed in cooperation with the Digital Arts faculty at LSUS.
 This environment prepares the student to work in the technical side of content creation in a variety of digital media fields.
-This program will prepare a student to complete the Computer Science or Biomedical Informatics concentration in the MS in Computer Systems Technology (MSCST).